ms/buildtogether.tech/src/testing.md

 ## What's Hard to Test

 Some things are intrinsically harder to test than others.
-Take <span i="visualization!difficulty of testing; unit test!visualization">visualizations</span>: any change to the dimension of the plot, however small, can change many pixels in a [% g raster_image %]raster image[% /g %], and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.
+Take [% i "visualization!difficulty of testing" "unit test!visualization" %]visualizations[% /i %]: any change to the dimension of the plot, however small, can change many pixels in a [% g raster_image %]raster image[% /g %], and cosmetic changes such as moving the legend up a couple of pixels will cause all of the tests to fail.